 - Success!
 The subscription is now transferred.

-Transfer a subscription to another Azure AD tenant account
+Transfer a subscription to another Microsoft Entra tenant account

-When you create a new subscription, it's hosted in your account's Azure AD tenant.
+When you create a new subscription, it's hosted in your account's Microsoft Entra tenant.
 If you want to give others access to your subscription or its resources, you need to invite them to join your tenant.
 Doing so helps you control access to your subscriptions and resources.

-When you transfer billing ownership of your subscription to an account in another Azure AD tenant, you can move the subscription to the new account's tenant.
+When you transfer billing ownership of your subscription to an account in another Microsoft Entra tenant, you can move the subscription to the new account's tenant.
 If you do so, all users, groups, or service principals that had Azure role assignments to manage subscriptions and its resources lose their access.
-Only the user in the new account who accepts your transfer request will have access to manage the resources.
+Only the user in the new account who accepts your transfer request has access to manage the resources.
 The new owner must manually add these users to the subscription to provide access to the user who lost it.
-For more information, see Transfer an Azure subscription to a different Azure AD directory.
+For more information, see Transfer an Azure subscription to a different Microsoft Entra directory.

 Transfer Visual Studio and Partner Network subscriptions

 Visual Studio and Microsoft Cloud Partner Program subscriptions have monthly recurring Azure credit associated with them.
 When you transfer these subscriptions, your credit isn't available in the destination billing account.
 The subscription uses the credit in the destination billing account.
 For example, if Bob transfers a Visual Studio Enterprise subscription to Jane's account on September 9 and Jane accepts the transfer.
 After the transfer is completed, the subscription starts using credit in Jane's account.
 The credit resets every ninth day of the month.

 If you've accepted the billing ownership of an Azure subscription, we recommend you review these next steps:

 - Review and update the Service Admin, Co-Admins, and Azure role assignments.
 To learn more, see Add or change Azure subscription administrators and Assign Azure roles using the Azure portal.